kortgrabb/gpt-cli/README.md

 ## Modules

 - **main.rs**: Entry point of the application.
-- **GPT.rs**: Handles the interaction with the OpenAI API, including streaming responses.
+- **gpt.rs**: Handles the interaction with the OpenAI API, including streaming responses.
 - **ui.rs**: Manages the user interface, including input prompts and displaying responses.

 ## Contributing